 My mobility device is an all-terrain Walk'n'Chair.
 It acts as a rolling walker over multiple surface types and over many obstacles and can double as a wheelchair if needed.
 It also acts as a mechanical pack horse.
 I hang my day pack, my husband's Walkingstool, and any extra camera gear or lunch stuff from the back of my WalknChair and fasten a tripod or monopod to the uprights using velcro.
 My WalknChair also provides me a seat for resting.
 Sometimes people actually envy me my 'gear hauler and built-in seat', particularly at events when everyone is standing around for long periods of time.

 Use whatever mobility device you need to use to get around, and configure your camera gear around that necessity.
 The more all-terrain your mobility device, the broader your options in outdoor photography.
 But remember, you can get great photos even if you never get out of your car.
+Lots of professional wildlife photographers take photos from their cars.
+Patience is a more important asset than mobility in photography.

 There's no excuses not to go on a scenic drive ASAP using your vehicle as a mobile blind.